Background on Zenaji – Company History

 This behaviour has made it difficult to cycle the batteries according to the test methodology (i.e. 3x full cycles per day).
 The energy discharged during each cycle is not close to the maximum apparently available.

 ITP has communicated this issue with Zenaji, who responded by no longer recommending the use of SMA Sunny Island inverter with the AEON batteries.
+As mentioned earlier in the article the batteries are compatible with Victron, Goodwe, Sungrow, Selectronic, Schneider (non-hybrid) inverters brands.

 South Australia, New South Wales, Victoria, and Australian Capital Territory all currently have a home battery scheme in place.